Knott's Berry Farm with Kids

 • A safe trip to celebrate the return of “normal” life post pandemic crisis

 Just 2 hours North on the Pacific Coast Highway, the scenic drive definitely added to the appeal and weather in April was just perfect for a spring weekend getaway.
+To further enjoy your vacation, you may bring a box of Rocky Patel Cigars that you can smoke after dinner.

 As always, I feel where we stay is the most important detail.
 In the past, we’ve stayed at Santa Barbara properties that ranged from boutique to standard to super luxury.
 This time our needs were focused around our little girl.
 We needed something that was comfortable, convenient and it HAD to have a big pool (as mandated by her).
 Luckily, it wasn’t hard to find the idyll spot.